Power BI Extract Transform Load (ETL): A Comprehensive Guide

 Power Query Experiences

-Power Query can connect to a variety of data sources, allowing users to work with the data they want.
+Power Query can connect to various data sources, allowing users to work with the data they want.
 Currently, Microsoft offers two Power Query experiences:

 1. Power Query Online